Adaptive Reinforcement Learning for Unobservable Random Delays: The Interaction Layer

 As in usual MDPs, we assume that at the beginning of each step $t$, the state of the system is sampled, but this information does not reach the agent immediately, but after an {observation delay}, $\DelayObserve$.
 After the agent receives the information, an additional computational delay, $\DelayCompute$, occurs due to processing the information and deciding on an appropriate action.
-The action created by agent is then communicated to the system, with an additional final delay $\DelayApply$ before this action can be applied to the system.
-The delays\footnote{We assume that The total delay $\DelayObserve+\DelayCompute+\DelayApply$ is measured in number of steps.
-In Appendix \ref{app:cont}, we present a similar model where delays can take any real positive value.} $(\DelayObserve,\DelayCompute,\DelayApply)$ are random variables that may differ across steps and can be correlated.
-These delays are unobservable to the agent.
+The action created by the agent is then communicated to the system, with an additional final delay $\DelayApply$ before this action can be applied to the system.
+The delays $(\DelayObserve,\DelayCompute,\DelayApply)$ are random variables that may differ across steps and can be correlated.
+While it is possible to consider frameworks where $\DelayObserve$ and $\DelayCompute$ are observable, the action delay $\DelayApply$ is inherently unobservable, as this delay may be caused by events taking place after the action has been generated.
+Therefore, to simplify the problem in our framework, we consider the rounded up sum of these three delays as a single discrete delay $d_t = \lceil\DelayObserve+\DelayCompute+\DelayApply\rceil$, which is unobservable.
+This single delay represents the full round-trip delay of observing, computing an action, and applying the action to the system.
+This use of a single discrete delay is further explained in Appendix \ref{app:cont}.